-As an organisation coordinating and supporting the global Greenpeace network, GPI relies heavily on its IT systems to operate.
-GPI transitioned to fully online operations due to the pandemic, creating an opportunity for threat actors to exploit the transition and uncertainty.
-GPI has made incremental improvements to manage IT and compliance risks to ensure the organisation can confidently adopt new digital technologies.
-The Information Security and Privacy Officer reports directly to the CTO and is responsible for implementing comprehensive security and privacy programs that protect GPI from cyber threats and data breaches.
+As an organization coordinating and supporting the global Greenpeace network, GPI relies heavily on its IT systems to operate.
+GPI transitioned to fully online operations due to the pandemic, which, like any major IT shift, presented new security challenges.
+GPI has made incremental improvements to manage IT and compliance risks and adapt its security posture to the evolving digital landscape, ensuring the organization can confidently adopt new digital technologies, including cloud-based solutions.
+The Information Security and Privacy Officer reports directly to the CTO and is responsible for driving global alignment across our security and privacy programs to ensure we reduce the likelihood of material impact to GPI and the network, as a result of adverse cyber events.